syncfusion-content/blazor-docs/blazor/diagram-component/user-handle.md

 ### Style

-* You can change the style of the fixed user handles with the specific properties of BorderColor, BorderWidth, and background color using the HandleStrokeColor, HandleStrokeWidth, and Fill properties, and the icon BorderColor, and BorderWidth using the IconStrokeColor and IconStrokeWidth.
+* You can change the style of the fixed user handles with the specific properties of BorderColor, BorderWidth, and background color using the HandleStrokeColor, HandleStrokeWidth, and Fill properties, and the icon BorderColor, and BorderWidth using the IconStrokeColor and IconStrokeThickness.

-* The fixed user handle's `IconStrokeColor` and `IconStrokeWidth` property used to change the stroke color and stroke width of the given `PathData`.
+* The fixed user handle's `IconStroke` and `IconStrokeThickness` property used to change the stroke color and stroke width of the given `PathData`.

-* The fixed user handle `HandleStrokeColor` and `Fill` properties are used to define the background color and border color of the user handle and the `HandleStrokeWidth` property is used to define the border width of the fixed user handle.
+* The fixed user handle `Stroke` and `Fill` properties are used to define the background color and border color of the user handle and the `StrokeThickness` property is used to define the border width of the fixed user handle.

 * The `Visibility` property of the fixed user handle enables or disables the visibility of fixed user handle.